This Woman Says She’s Married To Michael Jackson’s Ghost & Rev. Martin Luther King Jr. Officiated It - NewsBreak

 This Woman Says She’s Married To Michael Jackson’s Ghost & Rev. Martin Luther King Jr. Officiated It

+LIKE US ON FACEBOOK.
+FOLLOW US ON TWITTER AND INSTAGRAM.
+SUBSCRIBE ON YOUTUBE.
 Don’t call this woman Billie Jean, because she says she is Michael Jackson’s lover.
 Kathleen Roberts, who claims she’s Marilyn Monroe reincarnate, shared her story of Michael Jackson using her as a medium to live through her and now they’re married.
-According to her article, the King of Pop doesn’t use her for sex but allegedly uses her body for earthly things like eating, dancing, and singing.theboxhouston.com
+According to her article, the King of Pop doesn’t use her for sex but allegedly uses her body for earthly things like eating, dancing, and singing.wzakcleveland.com

 Comments / 0